biomedbigdata/website/content/authors/johannes_kersting/_index.md

 weight: 100
 ---

-I started studying bioinformatics at the TUM and LMU in October 2016.
-In 2020 I got my Bachelor's degree and I am currently studying for my Master's degree, again in Munich.
-In parallel, i joined the Chair of Experimental Bioinformatics as a HiWi to get some working experience and apply my knowledge to "real-world" problems.
+I have been working as a student research assistant at the Chair of Experimental Bioinformatics since 2020.
+During this time, I mainly worked with and further developed the methylation analysis tool Dimmer.
+After completing my Master's degree in Bioinformatics in July 2022, I decided to stay in the group as a PhD student.
+During my PhD, I will explore the field of drug repurposing as part of the REPO4EU project and in collaboration with the company GeneSurge GmbH.